robseb/rsyocto/README.md

 *rsYocto* implements a **modern Linux Kernel (linux-socfpga 5.3)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.

 To realize that **Python3** with the Python Package manager **pip (PyPI)**  and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for it's best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
-For that reason is the python webframework **Django 3** YYYYYY
+For that is the python Web framework **Django 3.0** with **AdminLTE** Dashboard pre-installed.

-During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment. *rsYocto* application can **build, deployed and even debugged over the network**.
+During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
+All kinds of *rsYocto* application and parts can **build, deployed and even debugged over the network** (fully routable over the Internet).
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C, CAN,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for development of industrial connected solutions.
 With a single command *rsYocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.